 A great bridging lender will be above board when it comes to all the fees and charges for the loan.
 Apart from legal fees, they should explain how much the loan will cost you such as arrangement, valuation, legal and exit fees.

 Similarly, they should be open and honest about how the interest will be calculated.
 There are different ways that this could be done and you must understand the implications before you sign on the dotted line.
-You shouldn’t get a shock when the loan term ends.
+Remember that the best loan offers are the ones that are easy to understand — you shouldn’t get a shock when the loan term ends.

 Finally, they should be transparent about how they assess loans, the complaints procedure and how they are funded.
 All of these factors will build up a relationship of trust between the borrower and lender.
 To read about the increase in transparency in the payday loan market click here.